data-apis/array-api/spec/API_specification/statistical_functions.md

 #### Special Cases

-For a floating-point input array `x`, let `N` equal the number of elements over which to compute the standard deviation and
+Let `N` equal the number of elements over which to compute the standard deviation.

 -   if `N - correction` is less than or equal to `0`, the standard deviation is `NaN`.

-Let `x_i` be an element over which to compute the standard deviation.
-For floating-point operands,

 -   if `x_i` is `NaN`, the standard deviation is `NaN` (i.e., `NaN` values propagate).

 #### Parameters